Are you listening?

 I gave a webinar a week ago with my friend, Tim Sarrantonio, about donor experience.
 (You can still see it here if you’re interested.)
+Listening as well as talking really matters.

 One thing we talked about was the importance of feedback.
 Because relationships are not one way.
 If your communication plan is all about pushing information at donors, you’re missing wonderful opportunities.

-So, let’s talk about feedback.
+So, let’s talk about feedback – or listening.

 But let’s step back a little first.